kgateway-dev/community/CONTRIBUTOR_LADDER.md

     * Answer questions from other community members
     * Submit feedback on issues and PRs
     * Test releases and patches and submit reviews
-    * Run or helps run events
+    * Run or help run events
     * Promote the project in public

 ### Organization Member